-Now that we’ve established the types of boundaries we need to honor, it’s important to address different areas of your life where these might need to be implemented.
-In order to live a life of sobriety after a life of addiction, a person will need to make significant changes to the way they live their lives.
-Here are some examples of different areas you may need to address:
+Now that we’ve established the types of boundaries you can use as recovery resources, it’s important to address different areas of your life where these might need to be implemented.
+In order to live a life of sobriety after a life of addiction, a person will need to make significant changes to the way they live their life.

 A boundary that cannot be compromised in living a sober life includes saving yourself from risk factors you know could potentially be harmful.
 Let your friends know they cannot be around you while drinking or on drugs and vice versa.
 If your friends aren’t willing to compromise in these areas, it might be a good time to reevaluate the relationship.
 It’s possible that you end up seeing these are not the types of friends you want to have in this new stage of your life.

 Setting up boundaries with family members can be especially difficult but equally important.
-A person’s family is usually a largely influential piece of their life.
-If you have family members or loved ones that drink or use heavily it will be vital to have a conversation with them about your own recovery.
+A person’s family is usually an influential piece of their life.
+If you have family members or loved ones that drink or use drugs heavily it will be vital to have a conversation with them about your own recovery as well as boundaries.

-This may go without saying, but you can save yourself from a LOT of uncomfortable situations by avoiding social settings where drugs are being used, especially if you’re newly sober.
-If you want to stay sober, it’s important to learn when to say no.
+This may go without saying, but you can save yourself from a lot of uncomfortable situations by avoiding social settings where drugs and/or alcohol are being used, especially if you’re newly sober.
+If you want to stay sober, it’s important to learn when to say no to where you go.

-If your loved one wants you to maintain your sobriety, they should not drink or use around you either.
+If your loved one wants you to maintain your sobriety, they should not drink or use drugs around you either.
 Let them know that you need their encouragement and support in living a sober lifestyle.
-These expectations need to be discussed and maintained in order to share the type of positive relationship necessary to stay sober.
+These expectations and boundaries need to be discussed in order to share the type of positive relationship that’s necessary to stay sober.

 Think you can benefit from having a recovery coach in Dallas, TX?
 We know you can!